douglasichen/slides-note-taker-agent/outputs/gpt4o_mini_output.md

 - Tailor content to job/field.
 - Highlight relevant experiences with clear, concise wording.
 - Use action verbs and quantify achievements when possible.
+For more information on action verbs, see [Action Verbs for Resumes](https://www.indeed.com/career-advice/resumes-cover-letters/action-verbs-to-make-your-resume-stand-out).

 ---